‘The Walking Dead’ T-Shirt Pulled After A Single Complaint [Poll]

 Eeny, meeny, miny, moe.”

 As was the case in The Walking Dead Season 6 finale, the rhyme was further dragged out with the addition of the common extender, “My mother told me to pick the very best one, and you are it.”
-This version of the rhyme was also used in the comic books, the original source, The Walking Dead TV series is based on.
+This version of the rhyme was also used in the comic books, the original source The Walking Dead TV series is based on.

 The initial complaint that got the T-shirt pulled was made by Ian Lucraft, a Sheffield Methodist minister, when he and his wife visited the newly opened Primark store in Sheffield, England, according to The Star.
-When Lucraft encountered the T-shirt that not only has the slogan but an image of a baseball bat wrapped in barbed wire, he was addressed his concerns over it in a letter to Primark.
+When Lucraft encountered the T-shirt that not only has the slogan but an image of a baseball bat wrapped in barbed wire, he addressed his concerns over it in a letter to Primark.

 “The slogan is, ‘Eeeny meenie miny moe…’ It stops there, but of course we all know what the original said… The graphic has a large American baseball bat, wrapped round with barbed wire, and covered with blood.
 This image relates directly to the practice of assaulting black people in America.
 It is directly threatening of a racist assault, and if I were black and were faced by a wearer I would know just where I stood.”